SAP/fundamental/docs/pages/components/menu.md

 ## Menu with group headers
 You can optionally add hierarchy to menus by grouping sub-menus and adding headers.

+> Although the following example uses the `<h3>` tag for the menu title element, the styling provided by Fiori Fundamentals will remain consistent for any heading level used. `<h1>` should be reserved for the page title.

 {% capture default-menuwgroup %}
 <nav class="fd-menu">